(Article 2 of 3 in the Gospel Revealed series)

 Christ crucified is also in all the Fall Holy Days.

-It is because of “Christ crucified” we have justification.
+For each of us personally, it is because of “Christ crucified” we have justification.
 Paul wrote that we are justified by His blood (Rom.
 5:9).
 It is because of “Christ crucified” we have sanctification.
 Heb.
 10:10 says, “We have been sanctified through the offering of the body of Jesus Christ once for all.”
 Also, Heb.
 13:12 says, “Therefore Jesus also that he might sanctify the people with his own blood, suffered outside the gate.”
 It is because of “Christ crucified” we have glorification.
-He will raise us up at the last day (John 6:40, 44).
+We will bear the image of the heavenly and be like Him when He raises us up on the last day (John 6:40, 44).
 We have eternal life because “whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day” (v-54).
 This is why Paul spread the gospel preaching “Christ crucified” because the “cross of Christ” encompasses His complete past, present and future plan of salvation for each one of us.
 He is our justification (Passover), sanctification (Pentecost) and glorification (Tabernacles).
 During those three festival seasons we rejoice because He came (Passover), He has come (Pentecost) and He is coming again (Tabernacles).
 He was (Passover), yet is (Pentecost) and is to come (Tabernacles).
-He’s our yesterday, today and forever.
-Truly, He is “the reason for the season” of the holy days and our focus during those festival seasons should be on our Savior, the Lord Jesus Christ and all that He has done, is doing in our lives and will do when He returns.
+He’s our yesterday (Passover), today (Pentecost) and forever (Tabernacles).
+Truly, He is “the reason for the season” of the holy days and our focus during those festival seasons should be on our Savior, the Lord Jesus Christ and all that He has done, is doing in our lives today and will do when He returns.

-Brethren, the purpose of these three “Gospel Revealed” articles is to have us, as God’s people, focus on the centrality of “Christ crucified” in our lives, in our instruction and in our understanding as we worship in spirit and in truth, yielding to God’s Spirit within us, maturing us to the perfection of agape love.
+Brethren, the purpose in my writing these three “Gospel Revealed” articles is to have us, as God’s people, focus on the centrality of “Christ crucified” in our lives, in our instruction and in our understanding as we worship in spirit and in truth.
 “Christ crucified”, the “Lamb slain”, is the trunk of the tree of the Gospel and it’s central in revealing what our focus needs to be during the festival seasons.
 It brings more appreciation and joy during the feast days as we celebrate our relationship with God our Father and His Son, Jesus Christ, through whom we have reconciliation, adoption and hope.

 Written by Lee Lisman